 Test One – Muscular Strength

-Another way of testing your muscular strength at the gym is with your one rep maximum.
+Another way of testing your muscular strength at the gym is with your one-rep maximum.
 You can test this on different exercises but for the purposes of your fitness test pick one big compound exercise and use that as your standard measure.
-Bench press is ideal.
-Basically, you start off with a few warm up sets then load on what you think is near your maximum possible lift and do a single rep. If you succeed, add a small biscuit weight either side and try again.
+The bench press is ideal.
+Basically, you start off with a few warm-up sets then load on what you think is near your maximum possible lift and do a single rep. If you succeed, add a small biscuit weight on either side and try again.
 Keep going like this until you physically cannot lift the weight.
-It goes without saying that you should always have a training partner with you when trying for your one rep maximum lift.
-Your one rep maximum is the last lift you successfully complete unaided by your training partner.
+It goes without saying that you should always have a training partner with you when trying for your one-rep maximum lift.
+Your one-rep maximum is the last lift you successfully complete unaided by your training partner.

 Test Two – Muscular Endurance

 You do not need heavy weights to test your level of muscular endurance, body weight alone is enough.
 However, that does not mean the tests will be any easier.
 Muscular endurance is what separates the winners from the also-rans.
 The first thing to do is to pick a bodyweight exercise.
 Push-ups are ideal but you could choose sit-ups instead.
 Just do as many as you possibly can and record the number you fully complete in good form.
 Do not cheat yourself.
 Stick to proper form

 and do not give up until you are completely exhausted.
 Another way you can test your muscular endurance is with plyometric exercises such as star jumps.
 Again, just do as many as you can and record your final number.
 The most important thing to remember is to be consistent.
 It has to be the same exercise each time, performed in exactly the same way, so choose the one you like.
 As with muscular strength, there is no meaningful average to compare yourself against when it comes to muscular endurance.
 Again, you want to try beating your last test results each time you retest your fitness level.